dohalloran/IRTools/README.md

 | A1BG | chr19:58858171-58864865 | 4071 | 1766 | 80.13888888888889 | 93.86111111111111 | 0.7394798014780853 | 1.9965449549590883 | 0.37037974008115343 |
 | A1CF | chr10:52559168-52645435 | 72712 | 9221 | 24.0 | 59.0 | 0.012399074027101793 | 0.2403577285944172 | 0.051585917788498296 |

-2\. `NAME.quant.IRI.intronss.txt` is the quantification of intron retention index for all introns from RNA-Seq library ALTFILE.
+2\. `NAME.quant.IRI.introns.txt` is the quantification of intron retention index for all introns from RNA-Seq library ALTFILE.

 The file format is as follows.